Polymer/old-docs-site/polymer.md

 `makeCoolest()` method is called, which in turn, call's the parent's version using `this.super()`.
 The `praise` property (inherited from `<polymer-cool>`) is set to "coolest".

+## Additional API methods

+### asyncMethod()

+Many things in {{site.project_title}} happen asynchronously.
+Various effects are gathered up and executed all at once, instead of executing right away.
+Batching changes creates and optimization that 1.) prevents duplicated work and 2.) reduces unwanted [FOUC](http://en.wikipedia.org/wiki/Flash_of_unstyled_content).

+[Changed watchers](#change-watchers) and situations that rely on MDV data-bindings are examples that fit under this async behavior.
+For example, [Conditional templates](/platform/mdv.html#where-to-go-from-here) may not immediately render after setting properties because changes to those renderings are saved up and performed all at once after you return from JavaScript.

+To do work after changes have been processed, {{site.project_title}} provides `asyncMethod()`.
+It's like `setTimeout()`, but automatically binds `this` to the correct value:

+    // Polymer way
+    this.asyncMethod(function() {
+      this.foo = 3;
+    }, null, 1000);

+    // Rougly qquivalent to:
+    //setTimeout(function() {
+    //  this.foo = 3;
+    //}.bind(this), 1000);

+In the case of property changes that result in DOM modifications, follow this pattern:

+    Polymer.register(this, {
+      propChanged: function() {
+        // If "prop" changing results in our DOM changing.
+Schedule an update after
+        // the new microtask.
+        this.asyncMethod(this.updateValues);
+      },
+      updateValues: function() {...}
+    });